-- Master of arts in teaching application and application fee - Submit one official transcript from each college/university attended - Passing scores on the Praxis I, or PPST (see below) - Completion of the character reference statement required by Oregon TSPC - Three recommendations - A group assessment with the MAT Admission Committee
+- · Master of arts in teaching application and application fee - Submit one official transcript from each college/university attended - Completion of the character reference statement required by Oregon TSPC - Three recommendations - A group assessment with the MAT Admission Committee

 If accepted into the program, a \$200 tuition deposit is required.
 Deadline for application is Feb.
 1 for the full-time format, June 1 for the MAT @ Night format, and Oct.
 1 for MAT in Your Community.
 Applications may be reviewed after those dates on a space-available basis.
-Preference will be given to those candidates who have had experience in schools working with students in their desired authorization level as well as to those candidates who have passed either ORELA (early childhood, elementary, middle school) and the appropriate PRAXIS specialty exam.
+Preference will be given to those candidates who have had experience in schools working with students in their desired authorization level as well as to those candidates who have passed the appropriate ORELA exam.

-All graduate candidates are required to have taken and passed the Praxis PPST and ORELA prior to being admitted in the program.
-Secondary graduate candidates are required to have taken and passed the appropriate Praxis Specialty Exam.
-Middle-level graduate candidates are required to have an appropriate undergraduate degree in the desired content area and/or have passed the appropriate Praxis Specialty Exam.
-Candidates failing to meet this deadline may apply for an exception and be "conditionally admitted."
-Prior to full-time student teaching, students in the graduate elementary through middle-level program must have taken and passed the ORELA, and students in the graduate secondary education and middle-level program must have taken and passed the Praxis Specialty Exam for the discipline as necessary.
+Prior to full-time student teaching, students must have taken and passed the appropriate ORELA exam.
 If a student has not completed this requirement, she/he may apply for an exception; however, if an exception is granted and the student does not pass the required exams prior to graduation, the director will not sign any official documents recommending the student as a candidate for licensure in Oregon or any other state.